xeniagda/red/Details.md

 # Ranges

 ## True ranges and line ranges
-This is a line containing an error which needs to be changed

 When writing ranges, there are normal ranges and a subset called "line ranges".
 Line ranges are, as the name suggests, ranges that just span one line.
 An example of this is `$`.